Table of Contents Search for printer HOME

 <=Solar variation

 If researchers had found simultaneous changes at widely different locations, they might have detected a broad climate shift.
 Carbon-14 dating remained fraught with uncertainties, however, and matching up the chronologies of different places was difficult and controversial.
-Morevover, even a massive and global climate change could bring rains in one locale, cold in another, and little shift at all of vegetation in a third.
+Moreover, even a massive and global climate change could bring rains in one locale, cold in another, and little shift at all of vegetation in a third.
 So each study remained isolated from the others.(9)

 =>Public opinion